-Fighting is contrary to the great law of charity or love of neighbor.
 Disagreements are not to be settled by students by means of a fight.
 All parties engaged in, or encouraging fighting, will be judged as guilty of infraction of the rule.
 Consequences for fighting can be detention, suspension, or expulsion; depending on the severity of the action.
-The Principal/Middle School Coordinator, Elementary School Coordinator, or the principal's designee, reserves the right to administer consequences as necessary.
+The administration reserves the right to establish consequences as necessary.